joshhus/blockchain-sw-25/console-ocp-about.md

 It is also possible to deploy the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall, without having access to the public internet.
 For more information, see [Deploying IBM Blockchain Platform 2.5 on the OpenShift Container Platform behind a firewall](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp-firewall).
 Otherwise, for other Kubernetes distributions see [Deploying IBM Blockchain Platform 2.5 on Kubernetes behind a firewall](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-k8-firewall).

+**Looking for a way to script the deployment of the service?** Check out the [Ansible playbooks](/docs/blockchain-sw-25?topic=blockchain-sw-25-ansible), a powerful tool for scripting the deployment of components in your blockchain network.

 ## Security Considerations
 {: #console-ocp-about-security}